Valorless/HavenBags/README.md

 Create shulker-like bags of varying sizes bound to a player, or accessible by anyone.

+## Extra Features

+#### Placement Blocker
+- To avoid bags being placed down and the data destroyed, bags are unable to be placed down.

+#### Bag Protection (Optional)
+- Bags cannot be destroyed by things such as fire, lava and cactus.<br>Among other things.

+#### Dupe Prevention
+- If multiple of the same bags are detected, a warning will be sent in the console, and one of the players will have their bag forcefully closed.

 ## Commands
 | Command | Permission | Description |
 | --- | --- | --- |